 Two Naomis by Olugbemisola Rhuday-Perkovich & Audrey Vernick (ages 8 – 12)

-What is it like when your parents are divorced — and one finds a new partner?
-In this coming-of-age story written from two different points of view, Naomi’s mom is dating a man named Tom who has a daughter also named Naomi.
+What is it like when your parents are divorced and one finds a new partner?
+In this coming-of-age story written from two different points of view, Naomi’s mom begins dating a man named Tom who has a daughter also named Naomi.
 Both girls’ parents push them to become friends.
-Of course, both girls feel resistant — especially when Naomi’s mom asks her to go by her first and middle name — Naomi Marie — to differentiate the two.
-It’s a tricky time in these kids’ lives, something the authors made relatable and enjoyable to read.
-The wisdom the parents give to their kids and their unwavering love of their children is inspiring.
-This is a warm-hearted story that rings true with a pitch perfect ending.
+Of course, both girls feel resistant — especially when Naomi’s mom asks her to go by her first and middle name — Naomi Marie — to differentiate between the two.
+It’s a tricky time in their lives, something the authors made relatable and enjoyable to read.
+I found the wisdom the parents give to their kids and their unwavering love of their children is inspiring.
+This is a warm-hearted story that rings true with a pitch-perfect ending.

 Booked by Kwame Alexander (ages 8 – 12)